Beauregard-Keyes House: Keyes

 American author Frances Parkinson Keyes purchased the house at 1113 Chartres Street and made it her residence.
 While living at the house, Keyes wrote numerous books, one of which was set in the house and included Beauregard as a character: Madame Castel's Lodger.
 The 1962 novel explored Beauregard's emotional struggles as a twice-widowed Civil War veteran who refused to take the loyalty oath to the Union.
 She also wrote a novel called The Chess Players, based on chess champion Paul Morphy, who was also the grandson of the original owner of the house, LeCarpentier.

 Modern history

 Keyes began the restoration work on the house as early as 1945 when she hired architect Richard Koch to begin work.
 She also worked with a local group called the Garden Study Club to replant the garden to its 1830s–1860s look and rebuild the brick wall surrounding it.
 The Orleans Parish Landmarks Commission installed a bronze plaque identifying the home's history in 1958.

 Today, the Beauregard-Keyes house is restored to its Victorian style and showcases items from Beauregard's family, as well as Keyes's studio and her collections of dolls and rare porcelain veilleuses (tea pots).
 Keyes wrote several articles about her doll collection for magazines and books.
 A film, "The Story of the Dixie Doll," produced by Laurie W. McGill (www.UFDC.org) discusses not only Keyes' life and books, but her dolls.
 The house is open for tours.

+The house also hosts the Nous Foundation, a cultural institution promoting Louisiana’s French and Creole-speaking cultures.

+In AMC's Interview With The Vampire, scenes set at the Fair Play Saloon/Azalea Hall were shot in the house, which was "completely transformed" for the TV series.